Club Monaco: Caban

 Caban was a design-oriented furniture, tabletop, home accessories, bed and bath and apparel retailer launched by Club Monaco as its lifestyle brand in October 2000 in Toronto, Montreal, and Vancouver, with locations opening later in Calgary and Edmonton.

 Caban was an offspring of Club Monaco and Joe Mimran, who was the founder of Club Monaco.
 In 2000, just after the launch, Club Monaco/Caban was purchased by Ralph Lauren Corporation.
 It began to lose focus, and Mimran was ousted.
 In the summer of 2006, Ralph Lauren Corporation closed all of the Caban stores to focus on Club Monaco in the United States.
 The last store to close was the flagship store on Queen St. West in Toronto.

 Caban had opened its first lifestyle concept store in Montreal in the historical landmark Laurentian Bank building (located at 777 St. Catherine Street, on the corner of McGill College) on Saturday, December 9, 2000.
-It closed the branch in 2006, after which Banana Republic opened its flagship Quebec store there.
+It closed the branch in 2006.